This story has been updated. It was originally published on May 31, 2017.

 The app really shines in the way it encourages you to keep going, even if it’s just for a few minutes each day.
 You really can jump in at the very beginning without getting overwhelmed.
-The exercises are varied and interesting too, switching between different types of practice in order to test your reading, writing, listening, and speaking as you progress.
+The exercises are varied and interesting as well, switching between different types of practice in order to test your reading, writing, listening, and speaking as you progress.

 Rosetta Stone is one of the biggest names in language learning, and its app is as polished as you would expect.
 This program excels at getting you up to speed in conversational words and phrases.
 Unlike Duolingo, which allows users to work for a few minutes at a time, Rosetta Stone will better suit people who have time to sit down and dedicate blocks of time to language learning.
 Each approach will work best for different types of learners.

 We like this app’s clever and intuitive use of flashcards, as well as its pronunciation training exercises.
 On the negative side, it’s locked in landscape mode, which can be a bit awkward for learners who are on the move.
-Unfortunately, you don’t get much in the way of free lessons—just enough for a taste of whether the app will work for you before you pay for it.
+Unfortunately, you won’t get much in the way of free lessons—just enough for a taste of whether the app will work for you before you pay for it.